 BOSTON AMATEUR BASEBALL LEAGUE

-The Doubleday Division plays according to the same rules governing the Montgomery Division, with the following exceptions:
+The Rivera Division plays according to the same rules governing the Montgomery Division, with the following exceptions:

 1) Whenever the written rule (as stated below) is in conflict with the intent of the rule, the intent will be enforced.

 2) A team must have eight players to play a game.
-If a team has eight players it may borrow one player from their opponent to have nine on the field at game time (a borrowed player will play defense only and may not pitch).
 On offense the ninth spot in the batting order will be an automatic out, until a rostered player arrives to fill the ninth spot.

 3) Teams must bat a minimum of nine batters, new battters may be added to the end of the batting order (once a batter is added to the line-up he may not be removed).
 Each team is allowed to use one designated hitter, subject to the rules governing the DH, as explained in official baseball rules – the batting order may not be altered at any time during the game, regardless of defensive changes.
-After the number 8 batter, it is a manager’s option to use an A\B alternating line-up for the remaining players.
+It is a manager’s option to use an A/B alternating line-up anywhere in the lineup..

 4) If a player is forced to leave a game due to injury or prior commitment a reserve player not previously entered into the game as a hitter must hit in his place.
 If no reserve player is available, an eligible player may re-enter the game in his place.
 If a player is ejected from a game, and there is no eligible player on the bench to replace him, an out is recorded every time his spot comes up in the batting order.